It is extremely difficult, and often impossible, to prevent errors when data are stored, retrieved, operated on, or transmitted.

 Hamming Distance

-When a codeword $x$ from a code set $C$ is sent and the bit string $y$ is received, we compute the Hamming distance between $y$ and each of the codewords in $C$ and choose the minimum.
-If the distance between the closest codewords in $C$ is large enough and if sufficiently few errors were made in transmission, this codeword should be $x$, the codeword sent.
+When a codeword $x$ from a code set $C$ is sent and the bit string $y$ is received, we compute the Hamming distance between $y$ and each codeword in $C$ and choose the minimum distance.
+If the minimum distance between $y$ and any codeword is small enough, and if the minimum distance between codewords in $C$ is sufficiently large, $y$ is most likely the transmitted codeword $x$.
 This type of decoding is called nearest neighbor decoding.

-It is easy to see that nearest neighbor decoding gives us the most likely codeword sent, so it is also maximum likelihood decoding.
+It is easy to see that nearest neighbor decoding gives us the most likely sent codeword, so it is also maximum likelihood decoding.

 The minimum distance of a binary code $C$ is the smallest distance between two distinct codewords, that is